top of page

 The adjective 'resilient' has its etymological roots in the Latin word 'resiliens,' which is the present participle of 'resilire,' meaning 'to rebound' or 'to spring back.'
 'Resilient' describes something or someone with the capacity to recover, adapt, and bounce back from adversity, challenges, or setbacks.
 The term embodies the concept of elasticity and durability, much like a material that can withstand pressure and return to its original shape.
 'Resilient' is often used to characterize individuals, communities, or systems that display remarkable strength and fortitude in the face of adversity, emphasizing their ability to withstand difficult circumstances and emerge stronger and more adaptive.
 It reflects the enduring and transformative power of resilience in navigating life's trials and tribulations.

-Quiz: Find the meaning of the adjective resilient:
+Find the correct meaning of the adjective resilient:

 Try Again!